dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 ## OMG ROLL IT BACK

-Before you roll back, you should consider if there's a safer way to continue forward and fix the bug.
-I have never needed to roll back the database
+Before you roll back, you should consider if there's a safer way to continue forward and fix or avoid the bug.
+I have never needed to roll back the database.

 If necessary, the app can rollback with `bin/my_app eval 'MyApp.Release.rollback(MyApp.Repo, 20210709121212)'`